I had the chance to see the awesome display of the Museum of the Moon in Milwaukee, WI!

 While the idea of it floating in the Milwaukee River couldn’t be beat, the detail on this giant globe was commendable.
 It felt like the moon was reachable!
 What made this whole thing even better was the guy dressed as an astronaut, riding around in one of those 2 wheel self-balancing scooters.

-I had no idea this was an actual travelling museum until I walk around for a bit and found the informational booth.
+I had no idea Museum of the Moon was an actual travelling museum until I walk around for a bit and found the informational booth.
 This was an art piece done by a UK artist named Luke Jerram.
 The globe is 7 meters in diameter and it was made from images taken by NASA.
 You can read more about it on their website, my-moon.org.

 There were a couple other smaller sculptures on display, for example, the giant bottled water made of bottled water, representing the amount of bottles of water the U.S, uses per second.
 According to the details on the sculpture, that’s 1,500 bottles per second.